A brief introduction to matrix hydrodynamics: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Swedish Research Council (grant number 2022-03453), the Knut and Alice Wallenberg Foundation (grant numbers WAF2019.0201), and the Göran Gustafsson Foundation for Research in Natural Sciences and Medicine.
 The computations were enabled through resources provided by Chalmers e-Commons at Chalmers and by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant no.~2022-06725.
-Finally, the authors thank SVeFUM for funding the workshop ``Geometric and Stochastic Methods for Fluid Models'', which eventually led to the special issue at hand.
+The authors also thank SVeFUM for funding the workshop ``Geometric and Stochastic Methods for Fluid Models'', which eventually led to the special issue at hand.
+Finally, we would like to acknowledge Sagy Ephrati for valuable discussions about canonical dissipation.

 Received xxxx 20xx; revised xxxx 20xx; early access xxxx 20xx.